Insomnia (Faithless song): Chart performance

-"Insomnia" reached number one in Finland, Norway and Switzerland.
+"Insomnia" reached number one in Finland, Greece, Norway and Switzerland.
 Additionally, it entered the top 10 in Austria, Denmark, Flanders, France, Germany, Iceland, Ireland, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where it peaked at number three.
 In the UK, "Insomnia" also peaked at number three in its second run on the UK Singles Chart, on 20 October 1996.
 But on the UK Dance Chart, it peaked at number-one.
 Outside Europe, the single reached the top spot on the RPM Dance chart in Canada and the Billboard Dance Club Play in the United States.
 On the Billboard Hot 100, it reached number 62.
 In Oceania, it reached number 16 in Australia and number 39 in New Zealand.
+In West Asia, it became a top-10 hit in Israel, peaking at number six on 4 November 1996.
 The song earned a gold record in Australia, Belgium, France and Switzerland, a platinum record in Germany and Norway, and a triple platinum record in the UK, with sales and streams of 1,800,000 units.
 After Maxi Jazz's December 2022 death, "Insomnia" charted at number four on the UK Singles Downloads Chart.

 Music video

 A music video was made to accompany the song.
-It was directed by British director Lindy Heymann and partially set on the Aylesbury Estate in south London.
-The video was uploaded to YouTube in July 2015, and as of June 2022, it had generated more than 100 million views.
+It was directed by British director Lindy Heymann and set on the Lefevre Walk estate in Bow, East London.
+The video was uploaded to YouTube in July 2015, and as of January 2026, it had generated more than 184 million views.

 Impact and legacy

 In 1998, DJ Magazine ranked "Insomnia" number 14 in their list of "Top 100 Club Tunes".
 In November 2011, MTV Dance ranked it number 22 in their "The 100 Biggest 90's Dance Anthems Of All Time".
 In 2013, it was voted by Mixmag readers as the fifth "Greatest Dance Record of All Time".
 In 2014, Complex included it in their list of "Songs Every Dance Music Fan Should Know, Vol. 1".
 In 2017, Billboard ranked "Insomnia" number 20 in their list of "The 100 Greatest Pop Songs of 1997", naming it "a towering house opus wrapped around a late night's restlessness, turning the attempt to shed consciousness into an epic struggle, with as much internal conflict as the withdrawal scenes from Trainspotting."
 In 2020, Mixmag featured it in their "The Biggest Drops in Dance Music", writing, "Maxi Jazz's spoken words about struggling to kip - alongside a heartbeat build-up - are deeply ingrained in worldwide consciousness, as are the piercing, relentless synth stabs that burst into the tune a few minutes in.
 You'll do well to get some shut-eye after turning this one up loud.
 Anthem, mate, absolute anthem."

+In March 2026, American singer-songwriter Bebe Rexha interpolated the melody of "Insomnia" in her single "New Religion", which is credited as a duet between Rexha and Faithless.